jken785/frame-development/README.md

 # FrameDevelopment
-FSAE Space-Frame Optimization and Development Software Margolin is big W A C K
+FSAE Space-Frame Optimization and Development Soft ware Margolin is big W A C K